doug-moen/openscad2/rfc/Backwards_Compatibility.md

 ## Backward Compatibility Mode
 ### Mode Detection
-The compiler uses a heuristic to detect whether a script is OpenSCAD1 or OpenSCAD2.
+The compiler automatically detects whether a script is OpenSCAD1 or OpenSCAD2:
-It works like this:
-* OpenSCAD2 introduces new syntax for defining functions and modules.
-  And it introduces new syntax that replaces `include <file>` and `use <file>`.
-* If the new syntax is consistently used within a script, then that script is "modern".
-* If the old syntax is consistently used, then that script is "legacy".
+* If the script uses "old" syntax, then it is interpreted as OpenSCAD1.
-* It's an error to mix the two definition syntaxes within the same script.

-If a script does not contain any of the old "trigger syntax", then it is interpreted as OpenSCAD2.
-The "trigger syntax" is currently:
+* If the script uses "new" syntax, then it is interpreted as OpenSCAD2.
+* If a mixture of "old" and "new" syntax is used, an error is reported.
+* If neither "old" nor "new" syntax is detected, then by default the script is interpreted as OpenSCAD2.

+"Old" syntax is any OpenSCAD1 syntax that could lead to functions or modules being defined, which would lead to more than one namespace being used.
+The specific patterns are:
 * `function f(...) = ...;`
 * `module m(...) ...`
 * `include <...>`
 * `use <...>`

+"New" syntax is any OpenSCAD2 syntax that could result in binding a name to a function value in the "variable" namespace, or calling a value as a function.
+* `function (params) ...` &mdash; a function literal
+* `id(params) = ...;` &mdash; the new function definition syntax
+* A function call with one of these forms:
+  `M.f(args)`, `a[i](args)`, `(expr)(args)`, `{script}(args)`.
+  The common element is that the function expression is not an identifier.
+* `use object;`
+* `using (names) object;`
+* `include object;`
+* Object literals used as expressions, outside the context that they appear in OpenSCAD1 (which are as statements or module arguments).
+  This is because objects can contain function bindings.
+* `script(filename)`

+If an OpenSCAD1 script contains no "old" syntax, then it consists of just variable assignments and statements.
+There are no function or module definitions or references to external scripts.
+Few published or archived scripts are expected to be this simple, and in any case, such scripts are expected to be upward compatible with OpenSCAD2.
-Scripts that don't contain any of this syntax do not have any definitions in the function or module namespaces.
-They just have assignment statements and geometry.
-They probably won't break in OpenSCAD2.
-If we discover existing files with only variable assignments and geometry that nevertheless break in OpenSCAD2, then we'll fix the problem by adding more triggers, or by revising the language.
+If we discover existing files
+with only variable assignments and geometry that nevertheless break in OpenSCAD2, then we'll fix the problem by adding more triggers for "old" syntax, or by revising the language.

 ### Semantics of Backward Compatibility Mode
 In backwards compatibility mode,